dlt-hub/dlt/docs/website/docs/walkthroughs/deploy-a-pipeline/deploy-with-modal.md

 - Web Endpoints: Expose any function as an HTTPS API endpoint quickly.
 - Scheduled Jobs: Convert Python functions into scheduled tasks effortlessly.

-To know more, please refer to [Modals's documentation.](https://modal.com/docs)
+To learn more, please refer to [Modal's documentation.](https://modal.com/docs)

 ## How to run dlt on Modal